mstksg/inCode/copy/entries/io-monad-harmful.md

 I'm going to say that this is probably **the single most harmful and damaging thing** in Haskell and the community, with regards to pedagogy, practice, public perception, and kittens.
 Not even kidding.
-It's actaully literally the worst and everyone in the world is worse off every time someone says it.
+It's actually literally the worst and everyone in the world is worse off every time someone says it.

 [^never]: In any case, ever, for any circumstance or reason.